 Any potential product that the Company or its collaborative partners succeed in developing and obtaining regulatory approval for must then compete for market acceptance and market share.
 For certain of the Company's potential products, an important factor will be the timing of market introduction of competitive products.
 Accordingly, the relative speed with which the Company and its collaborative partners can develop products, complete the clinical testing and approval processes, and supply commercial quantities of the products to the market compared to competitive companies is expected to be an important determinant of market success.
-For example, with respect to the speed of development of OST 577, the Company is aware that other drugs such as lamivudine from Glaxo Wellcome plc are in advanced clinical development or have been submitted for approval in certain jurisdictions for the treatment of CHB by competitive companies that have significantly greater experience and $% \left(1\right) =\left(1\right) \left(1\right) \left($ resources in developing antiviral products than the Company.
-Although the Company is considering clinical trials involving a combination of OST 577 and nucleoside analogs such as lamivudine, the availability of lamivudine or other drugs for the treatment of CHB could have a material adverse impact on the clinical development and commercial potential of OST 577.
+For example, Novartis has received approval to market Simulect, a product competitive with Zenapax, in the U.S. and Switzerland.
+Novartis has a significant marketing and sales force directed to the transplantation market and there can be no assurance that Roche will successfully market and sell Zenapax against this and other available products.
+With respect to the speed of development of OST 577, the Company is aware that other drugs such as lamivudine from Glaxo Wellcome plc are in advanced clinical development or have been submitted for approval in certain jurisdictions for the treatment of CHB by competitive companies that have significantly greater experience and resources in developing antiviral products than the Company.
+The Company's current clinical plans for OST 577 involve a study of the combination of OST 577 and nucleoside analogs such as lamivudine.
+The lack of availability of lamivudine or other drugs for the treatment of CHB could have a material adverse impact on the clinical development and commercial potential of OST 577.